Zanderskier/discord-movie-poller/README.md

 - 🗳️ **Discord Poll Automation**
   - Automatically types out `/poll` commands into Discord using `pyautogui`
-  - Formats the poll for Simple Poll or similar bots
+  - Formats the poll for [Simple Poll](https://discord.com/discovery/applications/324631108731928587) App or similar bots

 - 🧾 **CSV Export**
   - Saves selected movies to a weekly CSV log to prevent repetition